FinnB24/bluesky_follower_block/README.md

 ## Features / How It Works

 ### Main UI
-- Upon running the program, this is the interface you’ll see:
+- After running the program, this is the interface you’ll see:
   ![image](https://github.com/user-attachments/assets/6c208dc1-149a-4842-86bd-2e00184166c9)

 ### Features:
 1. **Keyword-Based Profile Search**
    - Input keyword(s) to search for (e.g., "photographer").
-   - The tool searches the handle, profile name, and bio for the specified keywords (case-insensitive).
+   - The tool searches the handle, profile name, and bio for the specified keywords (upper/lower case dont matter).
    - Links can also be searched for.
-Separate multiple keywords with commas (e.g., "photographer, artist, blogger").
+Separate multiple keywords with commas (e.g., "photographer, artist, linkedin.com").

 2. **Control Search Size**
    - Specify the number of profiles to retrieve (must be between 1 and 100).

 3. **Found Profiles**
    - After searching, the program saves all found profiles into `found_handles.txt` for future reference.
-   - The "Total Handles" display updates to show how many profiles were found (it will typically match the number you set).
+   - The "Total Handles" display updates to show how many profiles were found and are currently stored in the txt (It will update after each search).

 4. **View Profile Details**
    - Click "Show Found Handles (TXT)" to view the saved handles in a pop-up window.